StoryCloud/code-style-guides/javascript-style-guide.md

 If ECMAScript 6 features are available, prefer `const`.
 Use `let` only when the value needs to change.

-Thanks to block scope and temporal dead zones, `const` and `let` variables need not be defined at the top of a function, nor in single, comma-delimited statements.
-In fact, they should be defined separately, and close to their site of first use.
+`const` and `let` variables should be defined separately, and close to their site of first use.

-Otherwise, refer to Code Conventions.
+`var` statements should be placed at the top of a function.

 ## Functions